EmCat2000/manual/01-blocks-scripts-and-sprites/index.md

 ::: {.evenly-spaced-images layout-ncol=2}
 ![image150.png](assets/image150.png){.image-inline}
 ```
+(aspect [hue] nil)
 ```

-The `at` block\index{at block} lets you examine the screen pixel
-\index{screen pixel} directly behind the rotation center of a sprite, the mouse, or an arbitrary (x,y) coordinate pair dropped onto the second menu slot.
+The `at` block\index{at block} lets you examine the screen pixel \index{screen pixel} directly behind the rotation center of a sprite, the mouse, or an arbitrary (x,y) coordinate pair dropped onto the second menu slot.
 The first five items of the left menu let you examine the color visible at the position.
-(The “RGBA” option\index{RGBA option}
-reports a list.)
+(The “RGBA” option\index{RGBA option} reports a list.)
 The “sprites” option reports a list of all sprites, including this one, any point of which overlaps this sprite’s rotation center (behind or in front).
 This is a hyperblock with respect to its second input.
 :::

 <!-- This needs 2 columns ??? -->